 Resources: How to Create Podcasts with Your Students

 Consider creating podcasts in your classroom to engage your students and foster multiple literacies.
 Help your students record essays, poems, or other reactions to one or more artworks in the Smithsonian American Art Museum's collections.
-We welcome submissions from students of all grades.
+We welcome submissions from students in all grades.

-Before you begin, please review these important criteria for posting on the American Art Museum's web site:
+Before you begin, please review these important criteria for posting on the American Art Museum's website:

 - Audio should be recorded in mp3 format.